TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 To turn on the History server, do the following:

 1. Ensure to provide a shared disk that can be accessed from all the TIBCO ComputeDB nodes.
 If you do not have the NFS access, use HDFS.
-2. Provide the permissions to access the shared folder when you start TIBCO ComputeDB.  <!--- provide info with examples for how to do this .... (see spark docs). --->
+Provide the permissions to access a shared folder when you start TIBCO ComputeDB.
+2. Enable event logging for the Spark jobs.
+For example, if the server was configured with a log directory of hdfs://namenode/shared/spark-logs, then configure the following properties in the conf/lead:

+            spark.eventLog.enabled true
+            spark.eventLog.dir hdfs://namenode/shared/spark-logs

 3. Start the History server.
 			./sbin/start-history-server.sh
-	This creates a web interface at http://<server-url>:18080 by default, listing incomplete and completed applications and attempts.
+	This creates a web interface at http://<server-url>:18080 by default, listing incomplete and completed instances of SQL queries and the associated Spark jobs and tasks.
     For more details about History server, refer to [Configuring History Server](https://spark.apache.org/docs/latest/monitoring.html#environment-variables).